-All students are responsible for the rules and regulations as published in this handbook.
-As required by law, your signature on Homeroom Roster sheets distributed on your first day at Montachusett Regional Vocational Technical High School (Hereinafter referred to as MRVTHS) also acknowledges receipt of a copy of Chapter 269 of the General Laws - an Act Prohibiting the Practice of Hazing.
+All students are responsible for the rules and regulations published in this handbook.
+As required by law, your signature on the Homeroom List sheets distributed on your first day at Montachusett Regional Vocational Technical High School (hereafter Monty Tech) also acknowledges receipt of a copy of Chapter 269 of the Statutes General, a law that prohibits the practice of hazing.

-Montachusett Regional Vocational Technical High School admits students and makes available to them its advantages, privileges and courses of study without regard to race, ethnicity, color, gender, gender identity, sexual orientation, religion, national origin, or disability.
+Montachusett Regional Vocational Technical High School admits students and makes available its advantages, privileges, and courses of study without to regard race, color, sex, gender identity, religion, national origin, sexual orientation, disability, homelessness, or limited English proficiency.